The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 The smell of chlorinated water is particularly appealing to honeybees.
 Moreover, people who have a saltwater pool are often shocked to discover that they have more rather than fewer bee visits.
 Thus, although saltwater pools do not contain chlorine, salty water is very appealing to insects.

-Because bees have taste receptors found in their feet, they can recognize water sources rich in salt.
-So, how can you enjoy a swim with bees buzzing all over the place?
+Because bees have taste receptors found in their feet, they can recognize water sources rich in salt, making them natural pool bees.
+So, how can you enjoy a swim without the constant buzz of pool bees around?
 Of course, if we’re talking about a spa or a hot tub, it’s a good idea to cover it when not in use.
-But, for salt swimming pools or the usual swimming pool, we have to get a bit more creative when trying to repel the bees out.
+But for salt swimming pools or the usual swimming pool, addressing the pool bees situation requires a bit more creativity when trying to keep the bees at bay.

 How to Keep Bees Away From Your Swimming Pool?